euroblaze/quick_po/web_export_po/README.md

 5. Click on "Action" button > Export Quick PurchaseOrder (CSV)
 6. File downloaded with product's article number and it's quantity
 7. Restriction: Please select 10 or less than 10 PO at a time to export it into csv file

+## Translations
+At the upper top right corner -> Click on the login user name -> Go To the Preferences Option -> and from the pop up select the language that want to switch.